LeDieuDesSerpents/NormalCV1/README.md

 # NormalCV1
-This is my CV for everyone to see.
+This is one of my waifus.